wix-incubator/wix-rest-docs/guides/EditorDeepLink.md

 ## Introduction

-This API generates a link to a user’s Editor and then opens to  your app.
+This API generates a link to a user’s Editor that then opens to your app.

 ### Authorization